ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

     **Example output**

     This command returns log files that include information about the event that was forwarded to your destination app.
-From the following output, you can see that a `Write` operation was performed on the `.txt` object in the bucket named `mybucket`.
+From the following output, you can see that a `Write` operation was performed on the `sample` object in the bucket named `mybucket`.

     ```
-    Body: {"bucket":"mybucket","endpoint":"","key":"info_instruction.txt","notification":{"bucket_name":"mybucket","content_type":"text/plain","event_type":"Object:Write","format":"2.0","object_length":"1960","object_name":"info_instruction.txt","request_id":"103dd6f7-dd7b-4f49-86db-c2ff4b678b0a","request_time":"2021-02-11T16:57:42.373Z"},"operation":"Object:Write"}
+    Body: {"bucket":"mybucket","endpoint":"","key":"sample","notification":{"bucket_name":"mybucket","content_type":"text/plain","event_type":"Object:Write","format":"2.0","object_length":"1960","object_name":"sample","request_id":"103dd6f7-dd7b-4f49-86db-c2ff4b678b0a","request_time":"2021-02-11T16:57:42.373Z"},"operation":"Object:Write"}
     ```
     {: screen}

-By default, the **`subscription cos create`** command first checks to see whether the destination application exists.
-If the destination check fails because the app name that you provided does not exist in your project, the **`subscription cos create`** command returns an error.
-If you want to create a subscription without first creating the application, use the `--force` option.
-By using the `--force` option, the command bypasses the destination check.
-Note that the `Ready` field of the subscription shows `false` until the destination app is created.
-Then, the subscription moves to a `Ready: true` state automatically.

-After the subscription is created, but before the **`subscription cos create`** command reports any results, the **`subscription cos create`** command repeatedly polls the subscription for its status to verify its readiness.
-This continuous polling for status lasts for 15 seconds by default before it times out.
-If the subscription status returns as `Ready:true`, it reports success, otherwise it reports an error.
-You can change the amount of time that the **`subscription cos create`** command waits before it times out by using the `--wait-timeout` option.
-You can also bypass the status polling by setting the `--no-wait` option to `false`.

-For more information about headers and body, see [HTTP headers and body information for events](/docs/codeengine?topic=codeengine-eventing-cosevent-producer#sub-header-body-cos).

-Note that subscriptions can affect how an application scales.
-For more information, see [Configuring application scaling](/docs/codeengine?topic=codeengine-app-scale).

 ## Update your {{site.data.keyword.cos_short}} subscription